dnikolovv/optional-async/README.md

 It allows you to chain `Task<Option<T>>` and `Task<Option<T, TException>>` without having to use `await`.

 Since version `5.0`, the `Optional` library will include its own async extensions.
 However, at this point they don't provide as much flexibility.
+To avoid conflicts, the namespace of this library has been changed to `Optional.Async.Enahnced`.

 > Note: `Optional.Async` was not meant to be published as a standalone library.
 It's a collection of extension methods that I had to implement on my own while working with `Optional`.
 There are currently no tests and I don't plan on extensively maintaining it.
 Still, most of the extensions you'll find here are currently being used/have been used for the past year in production code without issues.